It’s tough out there in the German jobs market if you don’t speak German.

 Sure, you’ll see jobs advertised in German which state that German language is a requirement.
 It’s Germany and the default expectation will be that candidates speak German.
 I would definitely recommend trying to reach out to the recruiting manager though and asking “why?”

 Software engineering and software development are both professions that don’t require practical knowledge of German to be able to succeed in the job.
+If you’re wondering about pay, check out our article covering software engineer salaries in Berlin.

 2. Systems Administrator